 The sixth and final track on side A, Rotating Head, was played at the end of the film Ferris Bueller's Day Off.
 The song was originally titled March of the Swivelheads and released as the B-side to Jeanette which features as the second track on the same album.

 This was The Beat's third single release from their debut album I Just Can't Stop It, and reached #4 in 1980.
 The Ska/2 Tone song was the British band's third consecutive top ten hit in Great Britain, and became their highest charting single, until Can't Get Used To Losing You reached #3 in 1983.
-The final song to be released from their debut album was Best Friend which reached #22 in 1980.
+The final song to be released from their debut album was Best Friend which was released as a double-A side with Stand Down Margaret, reaching #22 in 1980.

 The Beat's ska version of Andy Williams' hit song from 1963 reached #3 in the UK during 1983.
 The single is actually a remixed version of the track that features on the 1980 album I Just Can't Stop It.